 Products & Practices

-Linen is known as the world’s strongest natural fiber and is far more durable than cotton.
+Linen and Cotton are known to be strong fibers.
+And they both have amazing properties that ticked a lot of boxes for my Brand.
 The strength of the fiber directly contributes to the strength of the fabric the garment is made of.
-Thus, linen clothing is very long-lasting.
+Thus, making the items long-lasting.
 Cotton garments can last you a while but a linen garment will go way beyond that if looked after correctly.
-With each wash linen becomes softer, making it lovely against your smalls skin.
+So combined they make a great base cloth.
+With each wash the fabric becomes softer, making it lovely against your smalls skin.

 The inks used by the printers to produce our designs are certificated as Azo dye free.
 The dyes are cured using a combined pressure and dry heat process that does not require water.

-Our garments are made to order, so there is no dead stock.
-We strategically cut the garments to reduce waste fabric as much as possible.
+My garments are made to order, so there is no dead stock.
+I strategically cut the garments to reduce waste fabric as much as possible.

-All the packaging we use to send our products out to you in are either recyclable materials - paper packaging or biodegradable.
-We encourage this packaging to be recycled or composted by the recipient.
+All the packaging I use to send out the products to you are either recyclable materials - paper packaging or biodegradable.
+I encourage this packaging to be recycled or composted by the recipient.

-Linen is easy to care for and our garments can be machine washed on a cool setting.
+Linen/Cotton is easy to care for and my garments can be machine washed on a cool setting.
 DO NOT use any bleach or harsh detergents with whiteners.
-We would not recommend to tumble dry the garment, the best way to dry them is to let them dry naturally.
+I would not recommend to tumble dry the garment, the best way to dry them is to let them dry naturally.
 The sooner you hang the garments out to dry after washing will dramatically reduce the amount the fabric creases.